CRSourcing/Arduino_uSDX_Pico_FFT_Proj/README.md

 ## by Klaus Fensterseifer - PY2KLA
 ### (based on Arjan te Marvelde / uSDR-pico)

 This fork uses a modified UI and different pushbutton functionality.
-Also 16 predefined bands can now be selected with the encoder.
+I also included 16 predefined bands that can be selected with the encoder.

 ![uSDR-PICO FFT](20251111_111114.jpg)